-Most non-metallic surfaces, although they may have different colours (VIS spectral range visible radiation for the human eye), are perfectly "black" in the FIR Far Infra-red; in other words, perfect absorbers (r = 0) / emitters ($\epsilon = 1$).
+Most non-metallic surfaces, although they may have different colours (VIS spectral range visible radiation for the human eye), are perfectly "black" in the FIR Far Infra-red; in other words, perfect absorbers (r=0) / emitters ($\epsilon=1$).
 Metal surfaces are reflectors (also having a low emission) in VIS as well as FIR.
 Partial absorption in the FIR may be found in corroded or non-polished metal.

-In this example we show that if you wish to measure radiation losses of a polished metal surface, you get a representative measurement using a GLD sticker.
+In this example, we show that if you wish to measure radiation losses of a polished metal surface, you get a representative measurement using a GLD sticker.

-In figure 4.1.1, two sensors, one with a BLK sticker and one with a GLD sticker are mounted on the surface of an espresso machine.
-The surface temperature of the polished stainless-steel surface is approximately 45 $^{\circ}$ C.
+In Figure 4.1.1, two sensors, one with a BLK sticker and one with a GLD sticker are mounted on the surface of an espresso machine.
+The surface temperature of the polished stainless-steel surface is approximately 45 °C.

 The GLD sticker on the right has an emissivity like that of the espresso machine's polished metal surface.
-This can be seen using an infra-red camera; both the GLD sensor and the metal surface appear bluish on the thermal image, having an apparent temperature of 35 °C. The camera actually makes an error in its temperature measurement because both surfaces do not emit radiation, while the camera assumes an emission of 1 for all surfaces.
-The actual temperature can be estimated from the image taken of the BLK sensor, which has a near perfect emission ε{BLK} of 1 and which appears to be 45 °C. Both mounted on the same metal plate, so we may assume that the GLD sensor has the same temperature.
+This can be seen using an infrared camera; both the GLD sensor and the metal surface appear bluish on the thermal image, having an apparent temperature of 35 °C. The camera actually makes an error in its temperature measurement, because both surfaces do not emit radiation, have an emission close to 0, while the camera assumes an emission of 1 for all surfaces.
+The actual temperature can be estimated from the image taken of the BLK sensor, which has a near-perfect emission ε{BLK} of 1 and which appears to be 45 °C. Both are mounted on the same metal plate, so we assume that the GLD sensor has the same temperature.

 The camera shows that the emissivity of the GLD sticker matches the emissivity of the stainless-steel surface reasonably well.
-A heat flux sensor with a GLD sticker will therefore give a better approximation of the heat flux from the espresso machine's metal surface than a sensor with a black sticker.
+A heat flux sensor with a GLD sticker will therefore give a better approximation of the heat flux from the espresso machine's metal surface than a sensor with a BLK sticker.

 Figure 4.1.1 Measuring with BLK - GLD stickers; application of a BLK black sticker and a GLD gold sticker on FHF models for measuring radiative and convective heat flux on an espresso machine.
-The machine has a polished metal surface of about 45 °C. The IR image on the right shows that the black sticker on the left, as well as the sensor wires and connector blocks, emit radiation.
+The machine has a polished metal surface of about 45 °C. The IR image on the right shows that the black sticker on the left, as well as the sensor wires and connector cable connection blocks, emit radiation.
 They appear in red on the image.
 The gold sticker and the metal surface have lower emission and appear as "bluish" on the image.
 Mounted on the same surface, the BLK and GLD stickers have the same temperature.
 The measurement with the sensor with the GLD sticker is most representative of the heat flux at the polished metal surface, while the sensor with the BLK sticker overestimates the heat flux.
+The sensor tabs, cable connection blocks and cable are not connected to the metal plate and have a temperature between that of the metal and ambient air.